 Hey there!
-Welcome to my cozy corner of the Internet.
+Welcome to my cozy Internet living room.
 Here's hoping it will be a respite from all the chaos out there.

 I'm Claire, and here on my blog—a continuation of the one I started 15 years ago (have fun chuckling at high school moi)—you'll find stories of the good things in ordinary life, tips + reflections on personal writing, and celebrations of people + their passions.
 Writing has always been my way of processing the world, and inspiration comes from every facet of my life: faith, family, friends, justice, travel, daily life, sports, pop culture... and who knows what new thing will crop up today?
 These days, I'm especially interested in figuring out my role as a white ally for my sisters and brothers of color.
 I'm also drawn to writing about the concept of home, and what that means for my millennial generation.